WIBA 2.0 is released!

 df = pd.read_csv('texts.csv')

-results_df = analyzer.detect(
+results_df = analyzer.comprehensive(

 df,